-To first order f_T scales with channel composition and gate length, predominately due to the increase in transconductance.
-Gate-source capacitance, C{GS} , the other parameter that directly impacts f_T , to first order, is invariant with gate length, primarily due to the fact that the reduction in capacitance due to shorter gate lengths is offset by the smaller gate-channel spacing required to eliminate short channel effects and the higher channel charge used to increase transconductance.
+To first order $f{\rm T}$ scales with channel composition and gate length, predominately due to the increase in transconductance.
+Gate-source capacitance, $C{\rm GS}$, the other parameter that directly impacts $f{\rm T}$, to first order, is invariant with gate length, primarily due to the fact that the reduction in capacitance due to shorter gate lengths is offset by the smaller gate-channel spacing required to eliminate short channel effects and the higher channel charge used to increase transconductance.

 F{max} exhibits a more complex behavior with scaling due to the additional R and C terms that provide multiple additional variables for device optimization.
 For example, the same gate recess that is used to tailor the electric field at the gate edge optimizes gate-drain capacitance, C{GD} .
 Both C{GD} and breakdown voltage increase with increasing drain side recess dimension.
 Thus f{max} decreases with increasing breakdown voltage resulting in a compromise between high frequency performance and high voltage operation.
 While R_G is expected to increase with decreasing gate length, this increase is offset by the use of T-shaped gates, however, at the expense of increased C{GD} due to the gate T-top overhang as well as the added fabrication process complexity.
 The same holds true for field plates, commonly used in GaN HEMTs to tailor the electric field on the drain side of the gate.
-Regardless, compared to Si based devices, III-V devices collectively provide superior high frequency performance due superior material properties.
+In addition to enhancing breakdown voltage, the field plate structures also surpresses DC/RF dispersion (or current collapse).
+The challenge, particularly for millimetwr wave GaN devices, is to optimize the field plate structure without significantly degrading the high frequency performance due to the increased parasitic gate-drain capacitance.
+Regardless, compared to Si based devices, III-V devices collectively provide superior high frequency performance due to superior material transport properties.